-The most obvious and relevant example of limiting what you share relates to social media.
+The most obvious and relevant example of limiting what you share relates to social media privacy.
 In fact, it’s so common for people to share sensitive data in comments, messages, pictures, and videos on social media that some cyber-criminals prey solely on stealing this kind of information.

 So, always think twice before posting anything that could be used in phishing, such as contact details, your address, financial information, and so on.
 And never, ever give anyone your login details!